 I think the guys on the ghost forum may be extra salty because I'd suggested the lack of MFA for ... let's say 2013 (when ghost began) is a result of poor architectural design decisions with security on the retrofit pile.
 I don't think i'll change that view, it's a shame, I enjoy Ghost, and I enjoy it more now that I've got stronger authentication mechanics fit for 2013 and onwards.

 You can see in the Cloudflare Zerotrust zone, under Access, and Applications, this blog, what I've targetted is the /ghost path, so anything that is /ghost/* falls under the policy criteria for interjecting and inviting that visitor to prove entitlements to those resources (authenticate)

-I've configured mine to send a one-time pin to any of my email addresses I've pre-defined, but you can go further, and have authenticator, sms, and other out-of-band means to authenticate.
+I've configured mine to send a one-time pin to any of the email addresses I've pre-defined, but you can go further, and have an authenticator, sms, and other out-of-band means to authenticate.

-Now when I come to login, I have to provide my known-to-me email(s) and if they're the same, those emails will recieve a one time pin
+Now when I come to log in, I have to provide my known-to-me email(s) and if they're the same, those emails will receive a one-time pin